The Domus of the Stone Carpets (Domus dei Tappeti di Pietra) is one of the most important archaeological discoveries of the last decades in Italy.

 The floor surface of every room was covered with marble tarsia or mosaics showing refined patterns and figures made of polychrome tesserae.
 After being restored, the 'carpets' of stone were placed back to their original collocation in an underground room that can be entered from the Church of Sant’Eufemia.

-The Domus of Stone Carpets is closed on 25th December.
+The Domus of the Stone Carpets is closed on 25th December

 Concession (students, Coop members, Touring Club, Disabled Helper), also for groups (of at least 15 members): 3€